gagle/node-tftp/README.md

 __With a shell__

-Best for multiple transfers, basically because the same server address is reused.
+Best for multiple transfers, basically because the same server address and options are reused.

 ```
 $ ntftp [options] <host>[:<port>]